Milo175/Data-Analytics-Portfolio/README.md

 1. Analyze victim age, sex, and most common area for different types of crime.
 2. Identify the most common types of weapons used.
     - Does this differ per crime type?
-3. How have crime rates evolved year-over-year
+3. How have crime rates evolved year-over-year?
     - Compare crime patterns during COVID lockdowns (2020–2021) vs. post-lockdown.
     - Do crime rates differ per day of week?
 4. What time in the day are most crimes committed?
     - Break it down by crime type (e.g., assaults at night vs. thefts in the morning).
-5. Use LAT and LON coordinates to create a heatmap of high-crime zones within the City of Los Angeles
+5. Use LAT and LON coordinates to create a heatmap of high-crime zones within the City of Los Angeles.
     - What are the high-crime zones in the City of Los Angeles?
-    - Break it down by victim decent to find differences in high-crime zones per decent
+    - Break it down by victim decent to find differences in high-crime zones per decent.
 6. Rank areas by frequency or severity of crimes.
-    - Determine the most dangerous streets
+    - Determine the most dangerous streets.
-    - Also determine the most dangerous intersections
+    - Also determine the most dangerous intersections.
 7. Are certain crimes (e.g., robbery, assault) more prevalent against specific groups?
     - Identify whether specific groups are disproportionately targeted in certain areas.
 8. Extract and visualize trends from Mocodes to see popular tactics or criminal behavior.
 9. What percentage of crimes have an "IC" (investigation complete) or other statuses?
     - Which types of crimes are most likely to remain unresolved?
-    - Calculate by total count per crimes and percentage of crimes status IC versus all statuses
+    - Calculate by total count per crimes and percentage of crimes status IC versus all statuses.

 <br><br>